ansible-collections/netapp/ansible_collections/netapp/elementsw/README.md

 ### Module documentation changes
 - use a three group format for `version_added`.
 So 2.7 becomes 2.7.0.
 Same thing for 2.8 and 2.9.
+- add type: str (or int, dict) where missing in documentation section.
+- add required: true where missing.
+- remove required: true for state and use present as default.

 ## 20.6.0
 ### Bug Fixes